-This course focuses on the restoration of physiological function by engineering biomaterials for the biological environment, covering the principles underlying the use and design of medical implants and matrices/scaffolds.
-A strong emphasis will be placed on the transition from the engineering material to the biological tissue, including molecular and cellular interactions with biomaterials, tissue and organ regeneration, and the design of intact, biodegradable, and bio-replaceable materials.
+This course focuses on the restoration of function by engineering biomaterials to function in physiological environments.
+Principles underlying the use and design of medical implants and matrices/scaffolds are covered.
+Emphasis will be placed on the structure/function relationship of engineered materials and the molecular and cellular interactions with biological tissue, as well as aspects of biomaterials design.
 (3 credits)